marmotteio/marmotteio/SECURITY.md

 | 1.0.x   | :white_check_mark: |
 | < 1.0   | :x:                |

-We will only provide security updates for the latest version of Supervise.
+We will only provide security updates for the latest version of Marmotte.
 Users are encouraged to upgrade to the latest version as soon as it is available.

 ## Disclosure Policy